Posted on Leave a comment

 2500: the 3rd different home for Used Kids Records.
 This one is different in that there’s a performance area in one corner, a nifty little section where the brick lined wall is covered by reams of posters, with a sign bearing the familiar black and white Used Kids logo mounted right in the middle.
 I would be surprised if you found much Dwight Yoakam here, however.

-2216: Cafe Bourbon Street.
 The owner had to be talked into hosting live bands circa 1997, though they soon became a staple of this establishment.
+Their first live show was therefore also Superstar Rookie’s first live show.
 The exterior still looks basically the same, with that dark blue awning, the name spelled out in white.

 A line of mirrors, halfway up the north wall, has always lined the stage.
 They would string Christmas lights up and leave them well past the season, perhaps even year round.
 There for a while – I’m not sure if they still do this – musicians would get free Black Label beer on the nights they played.

-2210 Summit Street: Is presently The Summit Music Hall, and there’s also a Crunchwerks eatery inside.
-The exterior is a sharp looking black with bright red trim, looks great, though I haven’t been inside.
+Is presently The Summit Music Hall, and there’s also a Crunchwerks eatery inside.
+The exterior is a sharp looking black with bright red trim, though I haven’t been inside.
 For the longest time, however, this was Summit Station, a prominent lesbian bar.

 (click arrow to navigate)